Replacement Cost vs. 100% Replacement Cost (Guaranteed, Extended, or Unlimited): The Difference That Could Cost You Hundreds of Thousands

 California Insurance Code § 2051.5(a) defines the measure of indemnity under a replacement cost policy as:

-“The amount which it would cost the insured to repair, rebuild, or replace the thing lost or injured, without a deduction for physical depreciation, or the policy limit, whichever is less.”
+“The amount that it would cost the insured to repair, rebuild, or replace the thing lost or injured, without a deduction for physical depreciation, or the policy limit, whichever is less.”

 That last phrase — “or the policy limit, whichever is less” — is the critical limitation.
-If your home is insured for $600,000 under Coverage A but it actually costs $850,000 to rebuild after a disaster, a standard replacement cost policy pays $600,000.
+If your home is insured for $600,000 under the dwelling coverage but it actually costs $850,000 to rebuild after a disaster, a standard replacement cost policy pays $600,000.
 You are responsible for the remaining $250,000.

 Replacement Cost Does Not Mean Unlimited